Henry Robertson Bowers: Character and nickname

 As he was one of the two or three greatest friends of my life I find it hard to give the reader a mental picture of Birdie Bowers which will not appear extravagant.
 There were times when his optimism appeared forced and formal though I believe it was not really so: there were times when I have almost hated him for his infernal cheerfulness.
 To those accustomed to judge men by the standards of their fashionable and corseted drawing-rooms Bowers appeared crude.
 "You couldn't kill that man if you took a pole-axe to him," was the comment of a New Zealander at a dance at Christchurch.
 Such men may be at a discount in conventional life; but give me a snowy ice-floe waving about on the top of a black swell, a ship thrown aback, a sledge-party almost shattered, or one that has just upset their supper on to the floorcloth of the tent (which is much the same thing), and I will lie down and cry for Bowers to come and lead me to food and safety.

 In his diary, Scott wrote of Bowers that he is "the hardest traveller that ever undertook a Polar journey, as well as one of the most undaunted".
 In a letter to Bowers's mother retrieved from the tent containing their bodies, Scott wrote "I write when we are very near the end of our journey, and I am finishing it in company with two gallant, noble gentlemen.
 One of these is your son.
 He had come to be one of my closest and soundest friends, and I appreciate his wonderful upright nature, his ability and energy.
 As the troubles have thickened his dauntless spirit ever shone brighter and he has remained cheerful, hopeful, and indomitable to the end."

 Archives

 Bowers's life is celebrated with a small display at Rothesay Museum on the Isle of Bute, near where his mother and sister went to live; he visited them during shore leave and loved walking in the Scottish Highlands.
 Copies of the photographs Bowers took on the last stages of the South Pole journey were widely exhibited during the centenary of the South Pole expedition and are held at the Scott Polar Research Institute and other archives.

+In popular culture

+Bowers was portrayed by Reginald Beckwith in the 1948 film Scott of the Antarctic, by Sylvester McCoy in the 1985 television serial The Last Place on Earth, and by Lee Ingleby in the 2007 television docudrama The Worst Journey in the World.